alam7989/IOS101_prework/README.md

 - Instagram: I like that I can send other users' posts to my friends.
 I also like that I can create temporary "stories" in addition to normal posts.
 - Snapchat: I enjoy using the image filters offered in Snapchat.
 I also like that I can personalize my Bitmoji character.

-Idea for a new app:
+Idea for a new app: My Budget Planner
-(Think of an app idea that you would like to build.
-It can be a new idea or an improvement on an existing app.
-Write a short paragraph describing the app and the features you would like to implement.
-You are not commiting to this idea, but it helps to start brain storming early on and get feedback from your peers and instructors.)
+I would like to build an app that helps users manage their expenses.
+Users would be able to plan and track their daily, weekly, monthly, and yearly budget.
+The app would allow users to organize their expenses categorically.
+Additionally, the app would learn users' spending habits, including data about the items and stores that they frequently purchase or visit.
+With this information, the app could predict users' expenses, and generate suggested budgets for users.
+This suggested budget could be personalized to each user, taking into account factors such as minimum and maximum budget, necessary expenses, and location.

 ## Notes